lmarena/lmarena.github.io/_posts/2024-09-30-agent-arena.md

 > **❓ What tools should I use?** Do I need tools that return stock prices 📈 or APIs that can return news 📰 about the market for this specific use-case.

-As this example illustrates, there is so much to think about when designing an agentic workflow - and this is only one use-case out of potentially dozens in the financial domain alone.
-Different use-cases will call for different combinations of models, tools, and frameworks and currently, there is no platform that shows them compared against each other.
+As this example illustrates, there is much to think about when designing an agentic workflow - and this is only one use-case out of potentially dozens in the financial domain alone.
+Different use-cases will call for different combinations of models, tools, and frameworks.

-Therefore, we decided to release **🤖 Agent Arena**, an interactive sandbox where users can compare, visualize, and rate agentic workflows **personalized to their needs**.
-Through choosing their own combinations of tasks, LLM providers, frameworks, tools, etc and also vote on their performance, we enable users to see how different agents perform against each other in a structured and systematic way.
-By doing this, we believe that our users can make more informed decisions regarding their *agentic stack*.
+We are delighted to release **🤖 Agent Arena**, an interactive sandbox where users can compare, visualize, and rate agentic workflows **personalized to their needs**.
+Agent Arena allows users to choose their own combinations of tasks, LLM providers, frameworks, tools, etc and also vote on their performance.
+We enable users to see how different agents perform against each other in a structured and systematic way.
+By doing this, we believe that users can make more informed decisions regarding their *agentic stack*.
+Further, with the Agent Arena we wish to showcase the shortcomings and impressive advacements of the state of agents!

-On top of providing benefit to our users, we also release live leaderboards and rankings of LLM providers, frameworks, and tools by domain, along with a prompt hub of over 1000+ tested tasks.
-We hope that this will provide a valuable resource for the community to understand the capabilities of the latest LLMs and tools.
-Additionally, we believe these rankings can help inform provider and framework development, helping them understand where they stand on various use-cases and how they can improve.
+Agent Arena also consists of live leaderboard and ranking of LLM models, frameworks, and tools grouped by domain.
+Additionally, we believe these rankings can help inform model, tooling, and framework developers, helping them understand where they stand on various use-cases and how they can improve.
+Also recognizing that user-vote based elections are affected by selection-bias, as a new feature, Agent Arena also includes a Prompt Hub, where you can subscribe to specific prompt-experts and see their invidual opinions on various tasks. **You** can also publish your set of prompts!

-This blog post will delve into the key elements of Agent Arena, including the definition of agents, the ranking methodology, model tuning, examples of agent use cases, and a roadmap for future developments.
-Along with this blog, we are also releasing 2,000 real world agent battles and their corresponding user preference.
+This blog post will look into the key elements of Agent Arena, including the definition of agents, the ranking methodology, model tuning, examples of agent use cases, and a roadmap for future developments.
+And saving the best for the last, along with this blog, we are also releasing 2,000 real world agent battles and pair-wise user preferences!!
+We'll continue to periodically release more battle data!

 **Quick Links:**
 - **Arena:** [Agent-Arena](https://www.agent-arena.com/)